areebaabidm/Java-Notes/README.md

 ## Usage

-You can access this GitBook by visiting [[GitBook URL or GitHub Pages link]](https://everything-to-learn.gitbook.io/java/).
+You can access this GitBook by visiting [[Gitbook URL of Java]](https://everything-to-learn.gitbook.io/java/).

 To clone the repository locally, use the following command: